 Families are more likely to give their babysitters a tip around the holidays.
 Some may give their sitter an average night's pay as a bonus, while others may give their sitter a non-monetary gift such as jewelry or a bottle of wine (if they’re above drinking age).
 If it's the last time you'll see your babysitter before the Christmas holidays, consider giving them a little something extra.

 See our Christmas gift guide for babysitters for some brilliant ideas that don’t cost the earth.

 You should definitely pay your babysitter extra if they're babysitting on or around popular holidays like Valentine's Day or New Year's Eve when babysitters are in high demand.

 Our guide to hiring an NYE babysitter offers a lot of additional tips and pay expectations for this popular occasion too.

 If you're going to tip, you don't want to tip too little.
 Giving too small of a tip can backfire and make you look stingy and unappreciative, which is worse than giving no tip at all!

 Your tip should usually be proportional to any inconvenience or extra work that was required of your sitter.
-For small extra details like taking your kid to a further away park with play equipment they enjoy better, you might only tip an extra $2 or $3.
+For small extra details like taking your child to a further away park with play equipment they enjoy better, you might only tip an extra $2 or $3.
 But more substantial effort demands a more substantial tip.
 For example, the sicker your child is, the bigger a tip you should give.

 As a general rule, most parents who tip will typically add on between 15% to 20% of the total amount they owe the babysitter.
 Or some may choose to tip a flat amount, such as an extra hour's worth of pay.